-^aFor database applications where no transactions should get lost, you should slightly modify the order of operations: first fence the old side A, then start the application at standby side B. However, be warned that even this cannot guarantee that no transaction is lost.
-When the network between A and B is interrupted before the incident happens, DRBD will automatically disconnect, and MARS will show a lagbehind.
-In order to fully eliminate this possibility, you can either use DRBD and configure it to hang forever during network outages (such that users will be unable to commit any
+^aFor database applications where no transactions should get lost, you should slightly modify the order of operations: first fence the old side A, then start the application at standby side B. However, be

 6Hint: some clustermanagers and/or some people seem to define the term "split-brain" differently from DRBD or MARS.
 In the context of generic block devices, split brain means that the history of both versions has been split to a Y-like fork (for whatever reason), such that re-joining them incrementally by ordinary write operations is no longer guaranteed to be possible.
 As a slightly simplified definition, you might alternatively use the definition "two incompatible primaries are existing in parallel", which means almost the same in practice.
 Details of formal semantics are not the scope of this treatment.